Vikms95/js-top-todo-list/notes.md

 <!-- - Look into date-fns library
 https://www.section.io/engineering-education/javascript-dates-manipulation-with-date-fns/ -->

 - Implement localStorage:
     edge > if todo and project have same name, it does not know what to import How to implement all the content inside localStorage on page load

+- Delete todo from project whenever checkmark is used from within the project

 - Implement instant update of page upon change